 - Beach bag with beach items (suntan lotion, hat, sandals, towel, etc.)

-- Guide books to a particular destination
+- Guide books for a particular destination

-- Special clothing for the trip (if they're going to a foreign country)
+- Special clothing for the trip

 Tickets to a Special Event